 The simple failure to file an annual income tax return is another prevalent tax cheat, although for many Canadians it arises due to family or business problems rather than a deliberate attempt to evade taxes.
 Every year, CRA identifies 600,000+ non-filers and finds $2.7 billion in non-compliance.

-The ever popular offshore bank account, while still in use to evade taxes, is becoming obsolete.
+The ever popular offshore bank account, while still in use to evade taxes and potentially commit CRA tax cheating, is becoming obsolete.
 Bank secrecy in traditional tax obscuring jurisdictions, including the grandfather of them all, Switzerland, is very much a thing of the past.
 There have been leaks to tax authorities from some offshore banks.
 The Panama Papers tax leak in early 2016 was unprecedented in the scope of offshore information revealed.
 Canada has implemented the Offshore Tax Information Program (OTIP) that gives whistle blowers up to 15 per cent of taxes collected by CRA.
 Canada will be joining the OECD tax transparency agreement by 2018.

-The CRA voluntary disclosure program allows non-filers and tax evaders to come forward to CRA before CRA approaches them and not be prosecuted or penalized.
+The CRA voluntary disclosure program allows non-filers and tax evaders to come forward to avoid being charged with CRA tax cheating.
+The idea is to approach CRA before CRA approaches them and not be prosecuted or penalized.
 The participation in the program is increasing annually.
 For the year ended March 31, 2015, CRA processed over 10,000 voluntary disclosures, almost doubled from the previous year.
 The amount of previously unreported income more than doubled to $780 million.